29th Sunday in Ordinary Time

 Therefore the woman in this story surely was desperate.
 It is easy to assume that, frantic before her circumstances, she boldly confronted this judge.
 It also was a time when women were not expected to speak, indeed rarely to be seen.

 The judge is hardly admirable.
-Evidently he was a minor judge, and not a very observant Jew.
-The Torah would have required him to be particularly solicitous about widows, yet he was not at all interested in this widow.
-He was more interested in polishing his own image than in responding to her plight.
+Evidently he was a minor judge, and a Jew.
+The Torah would have required him to be particularly solicitous about widows.
+Yet he was not at all interested in this widow.
+He at last acted as much to save his own image before the community as to still her entreaties.

 Jesus uses the story to illustrate a lesson about God.
 Constant, loud pleas will not finally weary God.
-Unlike the judge, God is merciful.
-To ask God for mercy, anyone must believe in God and in God’s power of supplying mercy to those in need.
+But, unlike the judge, God will be merciful.
+He has promised mercy.
+But, to ask God for mercy, anyone must believe in God and in God’s promise to be merciful.

 The readings from Exodus and St. Luke’s Gospel this weekend easily can create several rather simplistic, childish and incorrect views of God.
 Exodus might give the impression that some seemingly foolish and unrelated gesture, such as holding arms aloft, will guarantee God’s help in a crisis.
-It smacks of magic, instead of illustrating a trusting relationship with Almighty God.
-At times, devotion to God requires us to act in ways not understood by our world.
+It is an invitation to magic, not to a trusting relationship with the divine person, Almighty God.

-St. Luke’s Gospel then can be construed to suggest that people must flood the kingdom of heaven with thundering calls to obtain God’s mercy.
+St. Luke’s Gospel then can be construed to suggest that people must flood the kingdom of heaven with thundering calls to be answered with the response the person wants.

 The best news.
 Delivered to your inbox.